odai-dev/K9/replit.md

 - **Scalability**: Modular architecture and role-based data isolation.
 - **Employee vs User/Handler Architecture**: Distinct `Employee` table for general workforce management and `User` table with `HANDLER` role for system access and daily operations, with **mandatory** linking.
 All system users must be linked to employee records for enhanced security and data integrity.
 - **User-Employee Enforcement**: Required `employee_id` foreign key in User model ensures all users have linked employee records.
 Includes validation at model level and login security checks.
+- **Unified Permission Decorators**: All role-based access decorators consolidated in `k9/utils/permission_decorators.py` with consistent admin_mode enforcement to prevent security bypasses.
+- **Navbar Access Control**: Template-level role checking ensures PROJECT_MANAGER users see only PM-specific navbar, GENERAL_ADMIN users see admin navbar only when in general_admin mode.

 ## External Dependencies